-Welcome to Holy Trinity & St Barnabas Episcopal Church – an inclusive and welcoming church within the Anglo-Catholic tradition.
+Welcome to Holy Trinity & St Barnabas Episcopal Church – an inclusive and welcoming church within the Anglican tradition.

-Whether you are a life-long Episcopalian seeking a new ‘home’ or someone just beginning to explore what a relationship with God might mean, we hope you will feel at ease with us.
+Whether you are a life-long Episcopalian or Anglican seeking a new ‘home’ or someone just beginning to explore what a relationship with God might mean, we hope you will feel at ease with us.

 We have a coffee time after our morning services.